 BioBanking Assessor resources

-A range of resources are available to assist assessors.
+A range of resources is available to assist assessors

 Field data sheets

-The plots template (plotstemplate.csv, 1KB) is a form that is used to import transect and plot data into the credit calculator, following the steps set out in the operational manual.
-Download either:
+The plots template (CSV 1KB) is a form used to import transect and plot data into the credit calculator, following the steps set out in the operational manual.

 Establishing a local benchmark